-It is important to note that when a decedent leaves a surviving spouse, the division of the marital property regime precedes the calculation and partition of the estate.
+When a decedent leaves a surviving spouse, the division of the marital property regime precedes the calculation and partition of the estate.
 Accordingly, the total estate and the calculation of the portions of each heir can only be established after the matrimonial property is divided in accordance with the applicable law.

-A married couple residing in Switzerland can choose in a marital contract that the law of one of their states of origin shall apply on the marital property regime (SPILA, Article 52).
-Absent such a choice, the applicable law will be determined in the following order: (1) the law of the state in which both had their last contemporaneous domicile; (2) the common national law if they never had a common domicile, or if this is also not the case; (3) the Swiss marital property regime of separation of property (SPILA, Article 54).
-When spouses transfer their domicile from one state to another, the law of the new domicile shall govern retroactively until the termination of the marriage unless the spouses opted out by written agreement (SPILA, Article 55).
+A married couple residing in Switzerland can choose in a marital contract that the law of one of their states of origin shall apply on the marital property regime (Article 52, SPILA).
+Absent such choice, the applicable law will be determined in the following order:

+- the law of the state in which both had their last contemporaneous domicile; - the common national law if they never had a common domicile; or, if this is also not the case, - the Swiss marital property regime of separation of property (Article 54, SPILA).

+When spouses transfer their domicile from one state to another, the law of the new domicile shall govern retroactively until the termination of the marriage unless the spouses opted out by written agreement (Article 55, SPILA).

-Under Swiss law, there are three different marital property regimes: (1) the participation in acquired property; (2) the separation of property; and (3) the community of property.
+Under Swiss law, there are three different marital property regimes: (1) the participation in acquired property, (2) the separation of property and (3) the community of property.